 The table below provides certain self-reported information regarding the diversity of our Board as of the Record Date.
 Each of the categories listed in the table below has the meaning as it is used in NASDAQ Rule 5605(f).
+To see our Board diversity matrix as of March 22, 2023, see our proxy statement filed with the SEC on April 5, 2023.

-Board Diversity Matrix as of March 22, 2023
+Board Diversity Matrix as of March 18, 2024